daisyliu0225/Software_HW2_React/assignment2/README.md

 Basic Functions
 -
-- The following are what the user may do in the chatApp and how to do it.<br>
+- The following are what the user may do in the chatApp and how to do it.<br><br>

 Login/Sign up
 -